ayaseen90/hotelsearch-excercise/README.md

  <li>search: manages the http clients and the objects related to search requests as well as the validation part</li>
  </ul>

+ The overall project was built using Java Technology as a back end side and Angular 4 as front end.

+ I have over five years of experience mostly in developing Java web based applications, I picked Java as it provides solid Object Oriented model which assists in building reusable components.

+ For front-end I started learning Angular few days ago and thought it would be a good practice to develop this project using this technology.

  <h2> Known Limitations:</h2>